What No One Tells You About Postpartum Rage

 Yes.
 Postpartum rage is more common than people realise and often linked to hormonal changes, sleep deprivation, and emotional overload.
 You are not alone.

+Is postpartum rage the same as postpartum depression?
 Not always.
 Rage can occur alongside postpartum depression or anxiety, but it can also exist on its own.
 A healthcare professional can help assess what’s going on.

+How long does postpartum rage last?
 There’s no set timeline.
 With proper support, rest, and treatment when needed, symptoms often improve significantly.

+Can postpartum rage affect my baby?
 Feeling rage does not mean you’re a bad or unsafe mother.
 Seeking support early helps protect both your wellbeing and your baby’s environment.

+How can Carea help with postpartum rage?
 Carea provides tools to track emotions, process anger through journaling, access calming practices, and receive expert guidance - all designed to support your mental health during postpartum.